If a student or staff member is or has had contact with a confirmed case

 Physical distancing tips

-There are still a number of actions that organisations can take to help reduce the risk of transmission and slow the spread of coronavirus (COVID-19) in the Victorian community.
+There are still a number of actions that organisations can take to help reduce the risk of transmission and slow the spread of COVID-19 in the Victorian community.

 Consider reducing the number of large student and staff gatherings as a way of practising physical distancing, such as staggering break times and postponing large events.

-Physical distancing is important in reducing physical contact and maintaining high standards of hygiene and will help slow the spread of coronavirus (COVID-19) in the community.
+Physical distancing is important in reducing physical contact and maintaining high standards of hygiene and will help slow the spread of COVID-19 in the community.

 Maintaining good health hygiene